 Many children (and some adults) on the Autism Spectrum chew or bite on non-edible objects such as toys or pencils or they like to suck shirt sleeves or bite jumpers.
 This is a form of “Stimming” which is short for self stimulatory behaviour.

-    A child in a classroom who is constantly stimming by flapping or pacing up and down will not only find it difficuly to take part but will also be a distraction to others.
+A child in a classroom who is constantly stimming by flapping or pacing up and down will not only find it difficult to take part but will also be a distraction to others.

-    Chewing non-edible objects one of the more managenable forms of stimming and has little impact on others.
+Chewing non-edible objects is one of the more manageable forms of stimming and has little impact on others.
 The main issue is what to chew or bite safely without risk of choking or poisoning.

 Sucking and biting jumpers and shirts is less dangerous but does lead to dirty sweaters and soggy cuffs!

 There are some who advocate discouraging stimming on the grounds that it is often inappropriate.
 Another view is that, as long as it is safe and does not impact on others, stimming is a useful outlet, reducing anxiety and allowing the autistic person to handle situations they find difficult or stressful.